 R. Vickery died in 1914.
 By then he was back on the East Side, living on Conner Avenue in Poly.

 J. L. Tyler sold his lake and park to the Ku Klux Klan, which was very active in Fort Worth in the early 1920s.
-But in 1923 Fort Worth parks superintendent George C. Clarke announced that the city had bought the lake and park from the KKK to convert into a park for African-Americans.
+But in 1923 Fort Worth parks superintendent George C. Clarke announced that the city had bought the park from the KKK to dedicate as a park for African Americans.
 White people in the area protested, and the city backed down.
-By 1929 Tyler’s Lake and park had become Fort Worth’s Glenwood Park.

 James London Tyler died in 1924.

-But now R. Vickery School of 1910 sits all blue and abandoned, like a schoolmarm wearing too much eye shadow.
+But now the R. Vickery School of 1910 sits all blue and abandoned.
 And Tyler’s Lake and the town of Glenwood of the 1890s are just ghosts on an old map.